Slavic folklore

 Slavic folklore encompasses the folklore of the Slavic peoples from their earliest records until today.
 Folklorists have published a variety of works focused specifically on the topic over the years.

+There are few written records of pagan Slavic beliefs; research of the pre-Christian Slavic beliefs is challenging due to a stark class divide between nobility and peasantry who worshipped separate deities.
+Many Christian beliefs were later integrated and synthesized into Slavic folklore.